This 3,000+ square foot building includes 15 Bird mews, an ICU/Medical care area, a food prep area, and houses our main office.

 In the Summers of 2014 and 2015, ten enclosures were built with Tater dog panels that can house our animal ambassadors who love staying in the great outdoors, as well as provide a space for rehabilitating wildlife as they readjust to life outdoors before being released.

-Containing state-of-the-art equipment, the new Barn was finished in the Summer of 2016 and has 5 stalls, some that can be converted into one large stall as necessary.
-Currently housing our Farm Yard ambassadors, this space can also be used for large mammal rehabilitation if the need arises.
-Much of the equipment and stall design were generously donated by the Tarter Farm & Ranch company.
+Containing state-of-the-art equipment, the new avery was finished in the Summer of 2016 and has 5 mews, some that can be converted into one large mew as necessary.
+Currently housing our avery ambassadors, this space can also be used for large raptor rehabilitation if the need arises.
+Much of the equipment and mew design were generously donated by the Tarter Farm & Ranch company.

 Completed in Spring of 2015, this shelter has a stage for presentations and picnic tables for guests to eat on or relax at while they enjoy the beauty of the campus.
 The Justice Shelter was named in honor of Justice, a rescued bald eagle that was successfully rehabilitated and released by Liberty Nature Center.